 The Home Mortgage Explorer draws from publicly available Home Mortgage Disclosure Act (HMDA) data and enables users to explore trends in residential mortgage lending between 2010 and 2015 for national, state, metropolitan, and nonmetropolitan geographies.
 The Explorer includes information on the number of originated mortgages, application denial rates, and the reasons given by lenders for denying applications.
 Trends can be examined by loan type (e.g., conventional, Federal Housing Administration) and loan purpose (e.g., home purchase, refinance), and all measures are provided by applicant and neighborhood income.

 The Rental Housing Affordability data tool enables users to examine trends in rental housing affordability in Third District states from 2010 to 2015.
 Additionally, the tool includes demographic and economic profiles of cost-burdened, lower-income renters to enable users to better identify vulnerable groups and inform the development of programs and services.

 This tool provides interactive and downloadable fact sheets for each of the Third District states (Delaware, New Jersey, and Pennsylvania) and the following areas:

 Note: Estimates from prior reports published by the Community Development Studies & Education Department should not be compared with estimates in this analysis because of the differences in the geographic areas covered, data sets used, and methodologies employed.
 See Methodology for details.
 For copies of the historical reports, contact Eileen Divringi.

 The following resources provide valuable local-level information that can be of use to those who work in community development.
-With one exception, these resources are not affiliated with the Federal Reserve Bank of Philadelphia.
+With two exceptions, these resources are not affiliated with the Federal Reserve Bank of Philadelphia.